Allexio/Kings-of-Kode/README.md

 ## Rules

+### Mobile Game Adaptation

+If you already know the base game rules, you may be wondering how you do the things you can do in the classic board game in this version.
+To select which dice to rethrow, simply tap the dice you want to re-throw, and the submit button will dynamically change to a "re roll" button.
+(Don't forget you can only do this twice!)
+To view information about a player (you or an enemy) simply tap their image.
+Your information will always be displayed in the middle lower section of the screen.
+To buy a card, tap one of the three cards in the middle of the screen, then select "purchase".
+The button will not appear if you do not have enough energy to buy it.
+To use a card, simply tap it from your hand cards section (bottom of the screen).
+There will be no prompt so be careful!

+### Basic Rules

 This game is played against 3 AI enemies, and the goal is to win either by killing all of them, or by gaining 20 points.
 This is done by rolling 6 dice every turn.
 These dice are tap-able, which allows you to select some to re-throw up to two times per turn.